-The current pandemic that’s wrapped itself around the world is COVID-19, a highly contagious infectious disease that originated in Wuhan, China and has infected more than 600,000 people, having claimed more than 100,000 lives in the U.S alone.
-This disease has spread worldwide, having killed more than 27,000 around the world in countries like China, Italy, Iran.
+The current pandemic that’s wrapped itself around the world is COVID-19, a highly contagious infectious disease that originated in Wuhan, China and has infected more than 600,000 people, having claimed more than 100,000 lives in the U.S. alone.
+This disease has spread worldwide, having killed more than 27,000 around the world in countries like China, Italy and Iran.

 To prevent further spreading of the disease, experts are working around the clock to develop a vaccine, include an all-female team from the Novavax Lab in Gaithersburg, Maryland led by Dr. Nita Patel.

 Dr. Patel serves as the Director for Vaccine Development and Antibody Discovery at Novavax, a clinical-stage biotechnology company that is committed to delivering innovative products to prevent infectious diseases.
-At the company since 2015, she worked as a Scientist and Research Manager at AstraZeneca for 25 years.
-Dr. Patel moved to the United States with her husband 32 years ago after her marriage, from Gujarat, India.
+At the company since 2015, Dr. Patel worked as a Scientist and Research Manager at AstraZeneca for 25 years.
+She moved to the United States with her husband 32 years ago from Gujarat, India.

 “You know, I’m a woman and that’s encouraging to see that somebody, women, brought the vaccine to the market.”